Hermogenes of Tarsus: Life and work

 His precocious ability secured him a public appointment as teacher of his art while he was only a boy, attracting the note of the emperor Marcus Aurelius himself; but at the age of twenty-five his faculties gave way, and he spent the remainder of his long life in a state of intellectual impotence.

-According to his biographer Philostratus, he did not suffer from a disease, but Philostratus of Lemnos did no longer excel as public speaker and continued in this pitiable state until dying at an advanced age.
 Allegedly, Antiochus used to taunt him: "Lo, here is one who was an old man among boys and now among the old is but a boy."
 The Suda records a rumor that after his death his heart was found to be enormous and covered in hair.

 During his early years, however, he had composed a series of rhetorical treatises, which became very popular textbooks in Byzantium, and the subject of subsequent commentaries.
 We still possess some sections: